 /var/myrepo/if you followed the directions in the Building and Installing Software project).
 You can look up the Nginx location block (see the

-yum, it is customary to place a web page at your repo's URL, so those who type it in will not get an error message.
-Often this page will contain instructions for using the repo (or even a link for an RPM you can use to create the repo).
+dnf, it is customary to place a web page at your repo's URL, so those who type it in will not get an error message.
+Often this page will contain instructions for using the repo (or even a link for an RPM you can use to create the repo), and possibly a link to browse or search the RPMs in the repo.
 Create a web page named

 index.htmlin the root of your repo.
 In the document root, replace the file “